practicalmeteor/spacejam/README.md

 Runs `meteor run` with the provided options.
 Supports the following additional environment variables:

+### METEOR_APP_HOME

+If set, will cd $METEOR_APP_HOME && meteor run, so you can run your app from any folder, without leaving that folder.

 ### METEOR_SETTINGS_PATH

 If set, runs meteor with --settings $METEOR_SETTINGS_PATH